-In section 2 we define the framework for our matrices of transformation (spaces, topology and decomposition), then we concentrate on the Riordan subgroup (i.e. transformations which are substitutions with prefunctions) and adaapt the classical theory (Sheffer condition) to our needs.
+In section 2 we define the framework for our transformation matrices (spaces, topology and decomposition), then we concentrate on the Riordan subgroup (i.e. transformations which are substitutions with prefunctions) and adapt the classical theory (Sheffer condition) to the present context.
 In section 3 we analyse unipotent transformations (Lie group structure and combinatorial examples).
-But the divisibility property of the group of unipotent transformations tells us that every transformation is embedded in a one-paramater group.
+The divisibility property of the group of unipotent transformations tells us that every transformation is embedded in a one-paramater group.
 This will be analysed in section 4 from the formal and analytic points of view.
 Section 5 is devoted to some concluding remarks and further interesting possibilities.